123456789_123456789_123456789_123456789_123456789_

 systemd and Puma also support socket activation, where systemd opens the listening socket(s) in advance and provides them to the Puma master process on startup.
 Among other advantages, this keeps listening sockets open across puma restarts and achieves graceful restarts, including when upgraded Puma, and is compatible with both clustered mode and application preload.

 Note: Any wrapper scripts which exec, or other indirections in ExecStart may result in activated socket file descriptors being closed before reaching the puma master process.
-For example, if using bundle exec, pass the --keep-file-descriptors flag. bundle exec can be avoided by using a puma executable generated by bundle binstubs puma.
-This is tracked in #1499.

 Note: Socket activation doesn't currently work on JRuby.
 This is tracked in #1367.